 Foreign currency transactions are recorded at the exchange rate as at the date of the transaction.
 At each statement of financial position date, monetary assets and liabilities in foreign currencies other than the functional currency are translated using the year end foreign exchange rate.
 Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
-Non-monetary assets and liabilities in foreign currencies other than the functional currency are translated using the historical rate.
+Non-monetary assets and liabilities in foreign currency are translated using the historical rate.
 All gains and losses on translation of these foreign currency transactions and balances are included in the profit and loss.
-The functional currency for Valour Europe AG, Valour Management Limited and Valour Digital Securities Limited is US Dollars.
+The functional currency for Valour Europe AG and Valour Digital Securities Limited is US Dollars.